 Your choice of car color may increase the likelihood of whether you will be involved in a car accident, but studies are conflicted about which colors reduce crash risk and which colors increase it.

-More importantly, other factors, such as driver behavior, traffic congestion, and environmental conditions, play an even larger role.
+More importantly, other factors, such as driver behavior, traffic congestion, road conditions, and environmental conditions, play an even larger role.
 Driving carefully, particularly in heavy traffic and adverse weather, could have the greatest impact on your likelihood of getting into a crash.

 How Roman Austin Personal Injury Lawyers Can Help After an Accident in Tampa